Leila Pahlavi: In exile

-Princess Leila was nine years old when her family was forced into exile as a result of the 1979 Iranian Revolution.
-Following her father's death in Egypt from non-Hodgkin's lymphoma in 1980, the family settled in the United States.
-She attended the United Nations International School in New York City and graduated from Rye Country Day School in 1988.
+She attended the Pine Cobble School in Williamstown, Massachusetts, the Marymount School of New York (1979-80) and the United Nations International School in Manhattan in New York City, and later graduated from Rye Country Day School in Rye, New York, in 1988.
 She spoke Persian, English, and French fluently, as well as some Spanish and Italian.
 She spent much of her time commuting between her home in Greenwich, Connecticut, and Paris, where her mother lived.

+Official family portrait, with Leila on the right, 1978.

-Leila Pahlavi studied literature and philosophy at Brown University and was said to have graduated in 1992.
-However, some sources say she dropped out of university before graduation due to declining health.
-She was a onetime model for the designer Valentino, and suffered from anorexia nervosa, chronic low self-esteem, severe depression and chronic fatigue syndrome.
+Leila Pahlavi studied literature and philosophy at Brown University in Providence, Rhode Island, and was said to have graduated in 1992.
+However, some sources say she dropped out of university before graduation, due to declining health.

+She was a one-time model for the designer Valentino.
+While living in London, she often went to the nightclub Tramp.

+She suffered from anorexia nervosa, bulimia, chronic very low self-esteem, severe depression, and chronic fatigue syndrome.

+A year before she died, she said in an interview: "I remain as Iranian as if I'd never left home."